Stand up against homelessness. Register your interest for the 2023 event.

-We’re challenging you to join us on Friday 4th March in Alice Park, or sleep-out at your own home and help raise vital funds and awareness for people forced to sleep-out every night.
+We’re challenging you to join us on in Alice Park, or to sleep-out at your own home and help raise vital funds and awareness for people forced to sleep-out every night.

 Last year Julian House provided life-changing support to over 1,900 vulnerable individuals who were experiencing, or at risk of, homelessness across Bath, Bristol, and the South West.
 It’s a grim realisation, that without support like ours, the life expectancy of a long-term homeless person is just 44 years!

 The Sleep-Out isn’t about replicating rough sleeping.
 Of course, spending one cold night in Alice Park couldn’t possibly come close to the stark reality of being homeless and sleeping on the streets.
 However, by taking on our eye-opening challenge, you will be raising funds to help change and save lives.